bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.13 - 2019/12/13 =
+* Tweak - Changed export URLs to avoid 404 errors
+* Fix - Bookings of failed WC order were not cancelled when the order status changed from backend
+* Fix - Bookings of failed WC order were not turned to pending / booked when the order was paid
+* Fix - Prevent to set a date after 2037 on server side too, to avoid year 2038 bug
+* Fix - Snap frequency field was not correctly displayed in browser displaying a 12-h time format
+* Fix - Add server checks to sanitize calendars and group categories data
+* Fix - The request a refund appeared to admins after cancelling a booking via the frontend booking list when it should not
+* Fix - Coupon code not displayed in booking list when the booking was refunded with it
+* Fix - Frontend booking list columns titles not displayed on small screens
+* Fix - Force UTC timezone while displaying dates to avoid undesired offsets

 = 1.7.12 - 2019/12/03 =
 * Tweak - Exported and filtered bookings now keep the current column sorting